Article 12. The General Meeting

 6. Election of a Nominating Committee consisting of no more than four persons, one of whom shall be elected as chair of the committee.
 The General Meeting shall adopt instructions for the Nominating Committee based on a proposal by the Board of Directors.

 7. Any other matters specified in the notice of the General Meeting.

 Only such matters as are mentioned in the notice of the General Meeting may be considered at the General Meeting.
-Proposals for matters that members wish to be considered at the Ordinary General Meeting must have been received by the Board of Directors not later than four weeks before the General Meeting.
+Proposals for matters that members wish to be considered at the ordinary General Meeting must have been received by the Board of Directors at least four weeks before the General Meeting.

-An Extraordinary General Meeting shall be held whenever the Board of Directors finds it advisable, or when such a meeting is demanded by the auditor or at least four members in order to consider a specific matter.
-In all other respects, the same rules apply as for an Ordinary General Meeting.
+An extraordinary General Meeting shall be held whenever the Board of Directors finds it advisable, or when such a meeting is demanded by the auditor or at least four members to consider a specific matter.
+In all other respects, the same rules apply as for an ordinary General Meeting.